-There is much ado about e-wallets recently.
+There is much ado about e-wallets in Malaysia recently.

 Just recently ride-hailing giant Grab launched GrabPay in Malaysia.
 WeChat Pay’s entry into Malaysia is notable as the first foreign currency that the wallet is opening its doors to.
 Based on recent interviews, Malaysia will probably remain one of the few countries for WeChat Pay.